 With the story I have, and having checked these claims with medical doctors, I am compelled by the evidence supporting Abby’s story well enough to feel justified in posting it here.
 However, I am open to more information coming out that changes my perspective.
 This interview also only expands upon events that were either described or alluded to in Abby’s original statement.

 EDIT: 6:31 PM on publication day: it might also be appropriate to note here that the main reason why Abby came to question if her friend had cancer was not because of unusual or apparently stalled treatment.
 It was the fact that she caught her friend out in different, serious lies.
 Some are included in this interview — that Abby’s brother colluded with a church leader to call the police, that he was fined for witness tampering, etc. There was a credibility gap that emerged here.
 This isn’t as simple as Abby failing to see extensive documentation from a cancer patient.
-But she did see less than I would expect from someone whose medical care she was so, so involved in, and who lived in her house, and the details of the story certainly make it sound like Williams was not on chemotherapy (a contender that a doctor raised is that the drugs were antibiotics), and the person in question was clearly misrepresenting other matters.
+But she did see less than I would expect from someone whose medical care she was so, so involved in, and who lived in her house, and the details of the story certainly make it sound like Williams was not on chemotherapy (a contender that a doctor raised is that the drugs were antibiotics), and the person in question was clearly misrepresenting other matters, and Williams was already telling people throughout the summer of 2023 that she had cancer before she apparently got her diagnosis over the phone following a clear pathology report.

 The only counter-narrative I have seen for Abby’s story is that Abby is not telling the truth about these events to protect her brother Chris Davis who is (so the argument goes) implicated in Williams’s suit.
 I am utterly uncompelled by this argument and have never seen any evidence this is the case.
 Chris Davis himself can’t be named in the 2022 suit – his biography makes it clear that he and Williams probably didn’t cross paths until she was an adult.
 It’s also weird that Davis would be spending friendly time with Williams, calling her one of the bravest people he knows, and going to conventions with her only a few short months after she had him served for active litigation.
 This photo sure looks friendly if these people are on opposite sides of an active lawsuit.